14 Different Types of Owls in California

 by Becky Matsubara is licensed under CC BY 2.0

-The Burrowing Owl is one of the unique types of owls in California, with its long legs and feathered face giving it a distinctive appearance.
+The Burrowing Owl is one of the unique types of owls in California.
+Its long legs and feathered face give it a distinctive appearance.

 It’s mostly found in open grasslands and agricultural areas, though it can also be found near wetlands and coastal dunes.